Impact of ASEAN Free Trade Agreement (AFTA) on Region’s Procurement

 AFTA’s goodwill aims to benefit ASEAN countries by

-- eliminating tariffs that help in reducing price of products manufactured by ASEAN
+- eliminating tariffs that help in reducing the price of products manufactured by ASEAN

 - helping products manufactured by ASEAN countries access its regional market (580 million in population, $1.5 trillion in GDP, international trade worth $1.7 trillion/year and foreign investment of $60)

-- helping buyers benefit from low product pricing resulting from lower tariff on raw materials
+- facilitating buyers benefit from low product pricing resulting from a lower tariff on raw materials

-- helping manufacturers import raw materials without overhead tariff charges
+- supporting manufacturers import raw materials without overhead tariff charges

 - integrating all participating countries into a single market that can thrive stronger and larger with its high population